flowt-au/Lucee-websocket-chat/README.md

 ## Run the example
 1. Browse to this url in (say) Brave Web Browser: http://localhost:8890/WSexamples/chat/?username=Iambrave
-2. Browse to url in some other browser (eg Chrome, Edge, Firefox or Safari): http://localhost:8890/WSexamples/chat/?username=iamchrome
+2. Browse to this url in some other browser (eg Chrome, Edge, Firefox or Safari): http://localhost:8890/WSexamples/chat/?username=iamchrome
 3. For clarity, you can run this on any port you map in the `docker-compose.yml` file.
 To illustrate, I set port 8890 in this example, but choose your own (including 8888).
 4. Repeat for any other browser instances you want.
 Each needs a different `username` which can be anything you like.